-- The County's Land Use Bylaw does allow for accessory dwellings under the Country Residential land use district; however, accessory dwellings are not common, and for ease of comparison, the calculations below assume only 1 residence per lot. - The population calculation assumes that no residential development would occur in the Agriculture Transition policy area. - A significant reduction of potential lots with the removal of the Ascension Conceptual Scheme, which was repealed with the approval of this updated ASP.
+- The County's land use bylaw does allow for accessory dwellings under the Country Residential zoning; however, accessory dwellings are not common, and for ease of comparison, the calculations below assume only 1 residence per lot. - The population calculation assumes that no residential development would occur in the Agriculture Transition policy area.